Havre de Grace (horse): 2010: three-year-old season

 Havre de Grace made the first start of her three-year-old campaign by winning a one-mile allowance race at Delaware Park on May 10.
 She then finished second in the ungraded Go For Wand Stakes on June 5 in preparation for the July 10 Delaware Oaks, where she was beaten a nose while finishing second to Blind Luck in the first of several meetings between the fillies.
 She finished second again to Blind Luck, this time by a neck, in her first start away from her hometrack in the August 21 Alabama Stakes at Saratoga Race Course in Saratoga Springs, New York, before besting her newfound rival by the same margin in the October 2 Cotillion Handicap at Parx Casino and Racing in Bensalem, Pennsylvania.
-She ended her three-year-old campaign with a third-place finish behind both Unrivaled Belle and Blind Luck in the November 5 Breeders' Cup Ladies Classic at Churchill Downs in Louisville, Kentucky.
+She ended her three-year-old campaign with a third-place finish behind Unrivaled Belle and Blind Luck in the November 5 Breeders' Cup Ladies Classic at Churchill Downs in Louisville, Kentucky.
 This was her first start against older fillies and mares.
 Afterwards, she was rested for her four-year-old campaign in 2011.